aplteam/Tatin/docs/SyntaxReference.md

 r←ListDeprecated uri
 ```

-This function lists all packages that are deprecated but only if they are the last published version of any given major version number.
+Lists all packages that are deprecated but only if they are the last published version of any given major version number.

 This default behaviour can be changed with the `-all` flag: then all versions of any major version that is marked as deprecated are listed.